The Enchanted Castle by Edith Nesbit

 Paperback Audiobook

 Eliza, the maid, ‘borrows’ the ring when she finds it in Gerald’s bed, and she now turns invisible.
 The children take her to the castle grounds, mainly to prevent her invisibility being discovered by others.
 As the sun goes down Eliza can see the statues moving, though the others who are visible can’t see them moving, including Gerald who saw the statues before.
 The ring comes off Eliza’s hand, and the children convince her it was all a dream prompted by her guilty conscience at ‘borrowing’ the ring.
+Hmmm, so the statues moving can obviously only be seen by those who are invisible.
+And I chuckled at the children convincing Eliza that it was all a bad dream due to her guilty conscience!
+I also love all the practical details that the author includes, such as the invisible person’s shadow showing on the ground and the need to try and conceal this when the person walks along, and that the clothes that an invisible person is wearing are also invisible until they take an item of clothing off (such as a hat) which can then be seen, and that an item of food can be seen being picked up by an invisible hand but once the food goes into their mouth it can no longer be seen, it’s all just wonderfully thought out and makes it all seem so real, I love details like this!

-They meet with the bailiff again, and Jimmy is keen to convince him they are telling the truth about the ring so gives him the ring to make a wish with.
-He wishes for his friend to be here, and the school governess appears.
-The bailiff is actually Lord Yalding, and the governess was the lady he was forbidden to marry and who was sent to a convent by her guardian as he considered Lord Yalding too poor and he wanted the lady’s money for himself.
-Lord Yalding takes the ring and sees the statues move at night, he fears he is going mad and calls off the wedding but is convinced by the children to go with them and the governess to the Temple of Strange Stones at the festival of the harvest.
-They are overwhelmed when the moon shines into the centre of a flat stone within a circle of stones, they feel like ‘every place that one has seen or dreamed of is here’ and that they are ‘where everything was easy and beautiful’.
-All the statues of the world also gather there.
-The children had planned to ask the statues questions after being promised that at that moment all questions asked would be answered, but they don’t ask anything as they feel that ‘all things are understood without speech’.
-When the moonlight fades, they sleep, and when they awake the statues have gone.
-They go to the Hall of Granted Wishes, and the statue of Psyche speaks through the governess saying that the ring was given long ago to Lord Yalding’s ancestor by a lady of Psyche’s house in order that a castle and garden could be built similar to her own palace and garden in her homeland using some magic and some of his efforts, but that the ring exacts a payment from the wisher, apart from when used by children, so the lady died before the castle and garden were complete.
-She says that Lord Yalding’s wish to have the governess come to him, resulted in him feeling like he was mad and this was the payment exacted from him by the ring.
-She says only the final wish of the ring is a free one with no payment to be exacted, so the governess then wishes that all the magic that the ring had granted be now undone, and that the ring becomes nothing more than a wedding ring for her and Lord Yalding.
-Psyche’s statue then becomes a grave, the Hall of Granted Wishes is gone as are many of the secret passages and rooms in the Castle and many of the statues in the garden.
-However the jewels in the secret drawer are left, and these provide money for Lord Yalding and his bride, and the children often stay with them at Yalding Castle.
+The children meet the bailiff again, and Jimmy is keen to convince him that they are telling the truth about the magic ring so he gives the bailiff the ring to make a wish with.
+The bailiff wishes for his love to be there, and the school governess appears.
+The bailiff is actually Lord Yalding, and the governess was the lady he was forbidden to marry.
+The governess explains that she was sent to a convent by her guardian as he considered Lord Yalding too poor without his inheritance and her guardian wanted her money for himself.
+They agree to marry, but whilst wearing the ring that night Lord Yalding sees the statues move and fears he is going mad so calls off the wedding.
+However, it is now the night of the festival of the harvest and the children take Lord Yalding and the governess to the Temple of Strange Stones in the grounds of the castle.
+They are all overwhelmed when the moon shines into the centre of a flat stone within a circle of stones, feeling like ‘every place that one has seen or dreamed of is here’.
+All the statues of the world gather there.
+The children had planned to ask the statues questions that night, knowing that mortals are allowed to do so then, but in the end they don’t ask anything as they feel that at that moment ‘all things are understood without speech’.
+When the moonlight fades they all sleep, and when they awake the statues have gone.
+They all then go to the Hall of Granted Wishes, and the statue of Psyche speaks through the governess saying that the magic ring was given long ago to an ancestor of Lord Yalding’s in order that a castle and garden could be built partly by using magic and partly by using traditional building techniques.
+Psyche also says that the magic ring exacts a payment from the wisher, apart from when used by children, so Lord Yalding’s wish to have the governess come to him resulted in him feeling like he was mad which was the payment exacted from him by the ring.
+She says only the final wish of the ring is a free one with no payment to be exacted, so the governess then wishes that all the magic that the ring had granted be now undone and that the ring becomes nothing more than a wedding ring for her and Lord Yalding’s wedding.
+Psyche’s statue then becomes a grave, the Hall of Granted Wishes is gone, and most of the magical enchanted parts of the castle and grounds are also gone.
+However the jewels in the secret drawer are left and these provide money for Lord Yalding and his new wife to live on.
+After they are married, the children often stay with them at Yalding Castle.
+The author implies at the end of the book that the children have pretended that she invented the whole story, but she says in the final words of the book ‘facts are facts, and you can’t explain them away’.

 The Enchanted Castle by Edith Nesbit available on Amazon